Akil Kumarasamy

 Kumarasamy’s work has appeared in Harper’s Magazine, The Atlantic, American Short FictionBOMB, and other publications.
 She has received fellowships from the University of East Anglia, the Fine Arts Work Center in Provincetown, Yaddo, and the Schomburg Center for Research in Black Culture.

-She is an assistant professor in the Rutgers University-Newark MFA program.
+She is an assistant professor in the Rutgers University-Newark MFA program and a 2024-25 fellow at the Harvard Radcliffe Institute.
 She lives in New York City.

 Short Bio